-Until April 2016, she was a Partner at Arnold & Porter LLP, serving as counsel in a wide range of high-stakes international disputes; she thereafter transitioned exclusively to arbitrator work.
+Until April 2016, she was a Partner at Arnold & Porter LLP, serving as counsel in high-stakes international disputes; she thereafter transitioned exclusively to arbitrator work.
 In January 2020, she joined Arbitration Chambers, an association of independent arbitrators with offices in Hong Kong, London and New York.

-Ms. Kalicki is a Vice President of the Court of the London Court of International Arbitration (LCIA), and a member of the American Arbitration Association (AAA) Council and previously its Board of Directors, the International Chamber of Commerce (ICC) Commission on Arbitration and the Board of Directors of SICANA, Inc. (ICC North America), and the Governing Board of the International Council for Commercial Arbitration (ICCA).
-She is listed on the Panel of Arbitrators of the International Centre for Settlement of Investment Disputes (ICSID) and many other institutions around the world.
+Ms. Kalicki is a member of the Governing Board of the Governing Board of the International Council for Commercial Arbitration (ICCA), and a member of the International Chamber of Commerce (ICC) Commission on Arbitration and Board of Directors of SICANA, Inc. (ICC North America).
+She previously served on the London Court of International Arbitration (LCIA) (2014-2021), including as Vice President of the Court (2016-2021), and as a member of the American Arbitration Association (AAA) Board of Directors and Council (2010-2021).
 She is a Fellow of the Chartered Institute of Arbitrators (FCIArb) and of the College of Commercial Arbitrators (CCA) and taught arbitration and advocacy for many years as an adjunct professor at both Georgetown University Law Center and American University Washington College of Law.

-Ms. Kalicki was selected as Chambers’ only 2019 “Star Arbitrator” (above Band 1) in the USA, and a Band 1 (“Most In-Demand”) Arbitrator for Global and Public International Law (2017-2019); Global Arbitration Review‘s “Best Prepared/Most Responsive Arbitrator” for 2017; Best Lawyers‘ “Lawyer of the Year” for International Arbitration-Governmental in both New York (2017 and 2019) and Washington DC (2016); and one of Law360‘s “Five Most Influential Female International Arbitrators” for 2016.
+Ms. Kalicki was selected as Chambers’ only “Star Arbitrator” (above Band 1) in the USA for 2019 and 2020, and a Band 1 (“Most In-Demand”) Arbitrator for Global and Public International Law (2017-2021); Global Arbitration Review‘s “Best Prepared/Most Responsive Arbitrator” for 2017; Best Lawyers‘ “Lawyer of the Year” for International Arbitration-Governmental in both New York (2017 and 2019) and Washington DC (2016); and one of Law360‘s “Five Most Influential Female International Arbitrators” for 2016.

 Additional information about her education and background, experience as arbitrator and counsel, rankings and recognition, professional activities, and publications and presentations is available through the links on the left and in the downloadable CV.